SCODEMeetup/cbus-biking-LOC/api/README.md

 ## Using the incident_types and incident_severities endpoints

 These endpoints support all of the HTTP request methods listed above in addition to the PUT/PATCH request methods.
 Both the PUT and PATCH methods result in the same results, updating the description field while retaining the row and its id.
-This allows for keeping the id in line with the modal selections if desirable.
+This allows for keeping the id in line with the modal selections.

 1. PUT/PATCH an incident_type (same applies for incident_severity)